-CALE HOPPE // BS - University of Wisconsin-Stevens Point // MSE - Viterbo University // CME - American College of Education
+ROBIN SHUPE // BS - University of Wisconsin-Stevens Point // MSE - Viterbo University

-KRISTIN NIELSON // BS - University of Wisconsin-Stevens Point MIKAYLA ZASTROW // BBA - University of Wisconsin-Stevens Point
+MIKAYLA ZASTROW // BBA - University of Wisconsin-Stevens Point

 3 credits of mathematics

 410-411 ALGEBRA 1

 Prerequisite: Placement recommendation or consent

 of instructor

 Algebra 1 is the study of abstract mathematics.
 This course stresses "how and why" the number systems act the way they do.
 Properties of the natural numbers, integers, rationals, and real numbers are studied.
 Methods of graphing linear equations, solving equations, inequalities, quadratics and systems of equations are developed.
 Special emphasis is given to realistic and practical verbal problems.